getpawprint/slate/source/includes/_intake.md

 ```

 This creates an intake form all in one go, without the need for action on the vet side.
+Appointments can come in two forms: the `booking.appointment` object and the `appointment_request` object.
+The difference between them is that `booking.appointment` should be used when the appointment has already been set up, whereas `appointment_request` is simply to connect the client with the vet so they can agree upon a specific appointment time.
+Setting `booking.appointment` will apply a due date to the intake and associated record requests and make it eligible for reminders, while the information in `appointment_request` is used solely for sending an email to the vet and/or client, and nothing else.

 ### HTTP Request
 `POST /intake/place/:place_id`